-Christina Ricci Goes Completely Nude And Exposes Her Boobs And Vagina
+Christina Ricci Goes Completely Nude And Exposes Her Boobs — And More

 The merkin explains why she was so comfortable with being naked for the shoot

-Christina joked that she was very open minded when she went in for the frontal minded and that she also went in on an empty stomach.
+Christina joked that she was very open-minded when she went in for the frontal shot and that she also went in on an empty stomach.
 She also stated that she has been in so many nude scenes during her lifetime that she feels people already know what she looks like when naked.

 “I’ve done a lot of nude scenes in my life and I feel like, at this point, it’s no secret what I look like naked.
 You can Google me,” Ricci added.